NicholasEM/CustomizableMap/README.md

 3) Copy the information variables for each parameter you are using - in this example the variables are underlined.

 IMPORTANT NOTES:

 You must use ALL THREE of these from the collection for the map to display anything - for example mixing up articleID and siteID WILL cause an error.
-Additionally, leaving out one or more of these three parameters will in the best-case scenario display the wrong collection.
-However it is more likely that it will just cause an error.
+Additionally, leaving out one or more of these three parameters will at the very best display the wrong collection.
+However it is more likely that it will just cause an error and display nothing at all.

-Only copy the parts of the line that are TO THE RIGHT of the '=' sign.
+Only copy the parts of the line that are to the RIGHT of the '=' sign.

 DO NOT copy the quotation marks for any of the information.

-For example in the example given for siteID you would copy 347185 and paste that so that part of the url looks like s=347185
+For example in the example image for siteID you would copy 347185 and paste that so that part of the url looks like s=347185

 You would NOT copy '347185' or siteId: '347185'

-At the current moment ALL siteID's are six digits, but that number may change in the future.
+At the current moment ALL siteID's are six digits, but that may change in the future.

 ALL THREE of these parameters must be copied from the SAME collection's information - not doing so will almost certainly cause an error.